skogsbaer/text-slides/test/data/test_java.md

 public class C2 {} // main
 ~~~

-The following two methods are added to the main class:
+Methods foo and main are added to the main class, method bar to C1.

 ~~~java
 int foo() { return 1; }